 1. Launch Exportizer.

 2. Register your source Access database.
 It can be an .mdb or .accdb file.
-See the links at the end of the topic to learn the possible options.
+Consider the links at the end of the topic to learn the possible options.

 3. Register your target PostgreSQL database.
 The recommended interface is FD, but other options are also available.
 Basically, you specify a server and a port.
 Other important options are database, vendor library, and charset.
 Note: You can register the target database from the Export dialog during the exporting.